-Converse have to be one of the most iconic shoes ever made.
-To keep up with the latest trends, the company revamped its traditional shoe especially for Millennials, and it was a hit!
-As it was mentioned earlier, Millennials love convenience, and this applies to their shoes as well.
-Besides, they appreciate the history and respect for traditions, which is something Converse is all about.
+Converse is one of the most iconic shoes known to us.
+The company revamped its traditional shoe especially for millennials, and it was a hit!
+As we discussed, millennials love convenience, and this applies to their shoes as well.
+Besides, they appreciate history and tradition, which is something Converse is all about.

 The company stays popular among millennial customers because they follow these standards appreciated by the target audience:

 - Embrace different types of customers

 - Listen to the voices of the buyers and respond

 - Find innovative ways to market the product as lifelong partners.

 The company has seen a great increase in sales as more millennial customers wear sneakers to work and other occasions.
 And they’re really stylish and comfortable!